xbello/dffiltering/README.md

         ...
         GENEX

-and hen execute this command to create the JSON filter.
+and then execute this command to create the JSON filter.

     $ tr "\r\n" "|" < Gene.refGene
     GENE1|GENE2| ... |GENEX